jfrog/SwampUp2022/SUP016-Automate_everything_with_the_JFrog_CLI/README.md

 ### Option 2
 **Using Docker image** :
-- Please cd to the SwampUp2022 folder and  run the following docker command:
+- Please `cd SwampUp2022` folder and run the following docker command:
 ```
 source SUP016-Automate_everything_with_the_JFrog_CLI/.env